jwinarske/rkboot/README.rst

 ------------

 If configured with both :cmdargs:`--elfloader-sd` and :cmdargs:`--elfloader-spi`, levinboot will first try to load the payload from SD cards.
-When this fails or finishes, with the power button (still) held, levinboot will load the payload from SPI instead.
+When this finishes, with the power button (still) held, levinboot will load the payload from SPI instead.
+The same will happen if initializing the SD card fails.